-Proposals must provide information in the same order as presented in this document with the same headings.
-This will assist Applicants in preparing thorough proposals and help reviewers evaluate the proposals objectively.
+Proposals must provide information in the same order as presented in this RFP with the same headings as identified below.
+This should assist the Applicant in preparing a thorough response and will be helpful to the evaluators of the proposals.
 The proposal narrative shall not exceed five (5) standard letter-size pages in 12-point font.

-Items marked below as "Mandatory" must be included in the proposal for the proposal to be considered responsive; these items are not scored.
-Items marked "Scored" are those that are awarded points as part of the evaluation and rating process conducted by the evaluation team.
+Items marked as "mandatory" must be included as part of the proposal for the proposal to be eligible for consideration; these items are not scored.
+Items marked "scored" are rated as part of the evaluation process conducted by the evaluation team.

-4.1 Applicant Information/Cover Sheet (Mandatory)
+4.1 Applicant Information (Section I) (Mandatory)

-- 1. Name and location of the project, the Applicant's name, address, telephone number, fax number, Federal tax identification number, and proof of 501(c)(3) status, if applicable. - 2.
+- 1. Name and location of the project, the Applicant's name, address, telephone number, fax number and Federal tax identification number. - 2.
 Contact information for the primary project liaison, including name, address, phone number and email address. - 3.
-Brief summary of the project. - 4.
+Selected category for planting project type - 4.
+Brief summary of the project. - 5.
 Budget summary.
-Budget summary totals must match those on the budget worksheet. - 5.
+Budget summary totals must match those on the budget worksheet.
+(Budget sheet will be referenced as an attachment within the interagency agreement) - 6.
 Application form must be signed by an authorized representative of the Applicant.